-Soude Dadras is currently a Master of Fine Arts candidate in Textiles at the Ernest G. Welch School of Art & Design at Georgia State University.
-Dadras’ is well versed in the study and history of Persian Rugs and Textile Art History.
+Soude Dadras is an Atlanta-based artist, curator, and educator.
+She is the founder and managing director of Ongoing Conversation.
+Over the past five years, Dadras has organized major international group shows with this project.
+Most recently, exhibitions have been developed and installed in major cities including Istanbul, Turkey and Kyoto, Japan.
+In addition to her curatorial practice, Dadras is well versed in the study and history of Persian Rugs and Textile Art History.
 The Iranian native holds a degree from Islamic Azad University.
-In addition to her curatorial practice, Dadras remains active in the field as a visiting scholar at the University of Pittsburgh and guest lecturer at the Carnegie Museum of Art, a Persian Carpet & Kilim Appraiser, and an Antique Carpet Restoration Specialist.
+Dadras also remains active in the field as a multi-disciplinary artist, a visiting scholar at the University of Pittsburgh and guest lecturer at the Carnegie Museum of Art, a Persian Carpet & Kilim Appraiser, and an Antique Carpet Restoration Specialist.

 When I was in preschool, my favorite time of day was when I was allowed to draw and paint.
 As I got older, this love never faded and eventually I went to college to study art.